 The Ranging Round Duration Presence indicates the presence of the Round Duration field when it is”1”, and it is not present when it is “0” as per Figure 6-KKK.

 The Ranging Slot Duration Presence indicates the presence of the Slot Duration field when it is “1”, and it is not present when it is “0” as per Figure 6-KKK.

+The Ranging Block Assignment List Presence field indicates the presence of the Ranging Block Assignment List Length field and the Ranging Block Assignment List field.
+The fields are present when the Ranging Block Assignment List Presence field is “1”, and are not present when the Ranging Block Assignment List Presence field is “0” as per Figure 6-KKK.

 Ranging Block Description List Length specifies the number of Ranging Block Description List elements in the Ranging Block Description List field.
 The number of Ranging Block Description List Elements shall be set equal to the number of blocks in the hyper block.